Why You Should Be Concerned About Your Dog’s Weight

 I saw this article yesterday and just had to write something about it since obese dogs are one of my biggest pet peeves.
 About 20 years ago when I graduated from school my very first client had a huge German Shepherd.
 When I say huge, I mean *huge*.
 He weighed over 120#.
 When I'd take him out to train him people were impressed with his size & say "wow, how much does he weigh?", as if it were a good thing.
 My response to them was always "thirty pounds more than he should."
-He was an impressive looking dog named Magic, you can see his picture here on my website.
+He was an impressive looking dog named Magic.
 Almost completely black, plush coat, large head & chest, great looking and scary as well.
 What I never understood about the people who asked how much he weighed was couldn't they see he was having trouble walking?
 Couldn't they see his back end giving out?
 The dog was only 6 years old and couldn't walk 3 blocks without panting heavily and having difficulty.
 Yet people were impressed by his size?
 I just didn't get it.

 There was also a person in a group dog training class I've attended.
 His first dog was a small sized, Golden Retriever that was at least 20# overweight.
 The training class was upstairs, which the dog had trouble negotiating.
 That dog died an early death due to complications from being so heavy.
 Despite all the comments from the class instructor regarding the dog's weight the owner just wouldn't listen.
 After that dog passed away he got another one.
 The second is also a smallish Golden Retriever.
 Within 10 months of owning this dog, she too, was carrying 15+# of extra weight.